-When it comes to parrots and especially macaws, it’s hard to compare with the beautiful hyacinth macaw.
-Anodorhynchus hyacinthinus, or hyacinthine macaw, is a parrot native to central and eastern South America.
+When it comes to parrots and especially macaws, it’s hard to compare with the beautiful hyacinth macaw, aka hyacinthine macaw.
+This macaw is a parrot native to central and eastern South America.
 It is my favorite macaw!
-The hyacinth macaw is now classified as Extinct by the IUCN.
+The hyacinth macaw is sadly now classified as Extinct by the IUCN.
+This is due to over collecting for the pet trade, habitat destruction, and hunting.

 First the Stats…